-Q3 Academy Great Barr specifically delivers RSHE through its RSHE Programme (Inspire), PE lessons, and Science lessons at KS3 and KS4.
-At Post-16, RSHE is delivered through Inspire, the ASPIRE programme, and Tutor Time activities.
+Q3 Academy Great Barr specifically delivers RSHE through Religious Studies lessons, the PSHE Programme (Wellbeing Inspire), PE lessons (Wellbeing Active), and Science lessons at KS3 and KS4.
+At Post-16, RSHE is delivered through Wellbeing Inspire, the ASPIRE programme, and Tutor Time activities.

-Much of the RSHE at Q3 Academy Great Barr takes place within Wellbeing Inspire lessons and Tutor Time.
-Personal Tutors generally deliver the RHSE Curriculum with support from professionals where appropriate.
+Much of the RSHE at Q3 Academy Great Barr takes place within Religious Studies, Wellbeing Inspire lessons, and Tutor Time.
+Academy staff deliver the RHSE Curriculum with support from professionals where appropriate.
 Personal Tutors work closely with their tutees over a number of years and are ideally placed to work with students on many of the RSHE strands as they have in depth knowledge of each of their tutees' individual circumstances.
 RSHE lessons are set within the wider context of the PSHE curriculum and focus more on the emotional aspects of development and relationships, although the physical aspects of puberty and reproduction are also included.
 Aspects of the RSHE programme are integral to the Science National Curriculum and are delivered by a specialist team.
-These lessons have a more detailed focus on the physical aspects of development and reproduction.
-However, the importance of healthy relationships is still addressed.
+These lessons have a more detailed focus on the physical aspects of development and reproduction; however, the importance of healthy relationships is still addressed.
 Lessons are taught in age and developmentally appropriate groups and lesson topics are timed appropriately to support age-related matters.

-The PSHE Programme and Science National Curriculum are taught to every year group.
+The PSHE Programme and Science National Curriculum are taught to every Year Group.

 Any RSHE lesson may consider questions or issues that some students will find sensitive.
 Before embarking on these lessons, ground rules are established which prohibit inappropriate personal information being requested or disclosed by those taking part in the lesson, in line with Safe Classroom Practice.
 When students ask questions, we aim to answer them honestly, within the ground rules established at the start of the sessions.
-When it is felt that answering a specific question would involve information at a level inappropriate to the development of the rest of the students, the question may be dealt with individually at another time or a referral made to support agencies if necessary.
+When it is felt that answering a specific question would involve information at a level inappropriate to the development of the rest of the students, the question may be dealt with individually at another time or referral made to support agencies if necessary.

 More expert or specialist teaching staff support Personal Tutors who are uncomfortable with teaching certain aspects of the curriculum.
-Support is offered by the Year Team who will help with the planning or delivery of lessons if required.
+Support is offered by the year team who will help with the planning or delivery of lessons if required.
 Further support is available from the Local Authority upon request.

-Assessment is carried out at the end of every module and involves teacher, student, and peer assessment of knowledge and understanding, interpersonal skills, and attitudes.
+Assessment is carried out at the end of every module and involves teachers, student and peer assessment of knowledge and understanding, interpersonal skills, and attitudes.